leapmotion/leapjs-network/README.md

 ### A note on performance

-Being able to measure performance, both in terms of bandwidth and CPU usage, is extremely important when developing real-time applications.
+CPU and network usage of this plugin are pretty good.
+Being able to measure performance, both in terms of bandwidth and CPU usage, is extremely important when developing real-time applications, so check this yourself with your app.

 To measure CPU usage (such as the data compression used here, or DOM manipulations), read this page: https://developer.leapmotion.com/leapjs/frame-loop